jca02266/lha/README.md

 In regular LHA, only files less than 4G can be archived due to the specification of the level 0, 1, and 2 headers (there are only 4 bytes of space to store the file size).

-However, UNLHA32.DLL, for example, has an extension header (0x42) that allows it to handle files over 4G.
+However, UNLHA32.DLL, for example, has an extension header (0x42) that allows it to handle files over 4G (64-bit file size).
 The autoconf version currently supports files over 4G by referring to this extension header only during decompression.
 (The reason it does not support creation is that I was not sure if it was correct to simply follow UNLHA32.DLL.)

 ## Support archive with MacBinary

 Files stored in archives created by turning on the "MacBinary" checkbox in MacLHA are MacBinary encoded.
-If the -b option is specified when decompressing, MacBinary decoding will be performed after decompression and only the data fork will be extracted (the resource fork will be ignored).
+If the `-b` option is specified when decompressing, MacBinary decoding will be performed after decompression and only the data fork will be extracted (the resource fork will be ignored).
 When decompressing a normal archive with the `-b` option, the normal decompression process will be performed.

 To use this feature, you need the applefile library.
-The applefile library can be obtained from
+The applefile library can be obtained from:

 http://sourceforge.net/projects/applefile/

-# Redistribution Policy
+# Redistribution

-I believe that src/header.c no longer contains the code that was in the original lha 1.14i.
+I believe that the src/header.c no longer contains the code that was in the original lha 1.14i.
 The src/header.c is my source code.
 However, it is true that the code in lha 1.14i was helpful to me, and I have left the names of the developers in src/header.c as a sign of respect.